 Assets in institutional money market funds fell $46.66 billion to $1.744 trillion.
 Among institutional funds, taxable money market fund assets fell $48.2 billion to $1.667 trillion.
 Assets of tax-exempt funds rose by $1.54 billion to $76.11 billion.

 The seven-day average yield on money market mutual funds was unchanged at 0.01 percent from the previous week, according to Money Fund Report, a service of iMoneyNet Inc. in Westborough, Massachusetts The seven-day compounded yield was flat at 0.01 percent.

 The 30-day yield and the 30-day compounded yield were both unchanged at 0.01 percent, Money Fund Report said Wednesday.

-The average maturity of portfolios held by money market mutual funds fell to 48 days from 49 days from the prior week.
+The average maturity of portfolios held by money market mutual funds fell to 47 days from 48 days the prior week.

-The online service Bankrate.com said its survey of 100 leading commercial banks, savings and loan associations and savings banks in the nation's 10 largest markets showed the annual percentage yield available on money market accounts was unchanged at 0.12 percent.
+The online service Bankrate.com said its survey of 100 leading commercial banks, savings and loan associations and savings banks in the nation's 10 largest markets showed the annual percentage yield available on money market accounts was unchanged from the week before at 0.11 percent.